 But Nurse Blake is about more than comedy.

-He always wanted to be a nurse and started working in healthcare as a patient transporter at age 17 and graduated with a BSN in 2014 from UCF in Orlando, Florida.
+He always wanted to be a nurse.
+He started working in healthcare as a patient transporter at age 17 and graduated with a BSN from UCF in Orlando, Florida, in 2014.

 Advocacy has always been a part of Nurse Blake’s life.
-During nursing school, he was the President of the Florida Nursing Student Association, and in 2013 he started Banned4Life, to end the permanent FDA gay blood ban, which ultimately contributed to the lifetime ban being lifted in 2015.
+During nursing school, he was the President of the Florida Nursing Student Association, and in 2013, he started Banned4Life to end the permanent FDA gay blood ban.
+This ultimately contributed to the lifetime ban being lifted in 2015.

-He’s also the creator of NurseCon at Sea, one of the largest and most popular nursing conferences, and the NurseCon App, which provides free continuing nursing education courses, and author of the #1 best-selling children’s book “I Want To Be A Nurse When I Grow Up” just like the nurse from his favorite TV medical drama.
-Blake learns that it won’t be easy, but if he puts his mind to it, he can become a great nurse.
+He’s also the creator of NurseCon at Sea, one of the largest and most popular nursing conferences; creator of the NurseCon App, which provides free continuing nursing education courses; and author of the #1 best-selling children’s book “I Want To Be A Nurse When I Grow Up.”
+In the book, Blake learns that to be just like the nurse from his favorite TV medical drama, that it won’t be easy, but if he puts his mind to it, he can become a great nurse.

 Meet Nurse Blake, a nurse, creator, internationally touring comedian, healthcare advocate, and keynote speaker.